 Name of umbrella company or other intermediary: Boost Pay Limited

-The gross or minimum amount that we will transfer to the umbrella company or other intermediary: £11.10 per hour
+The gross or minimum amount that we will transfer to the umbrella company or other intermediary: £11.44 per hour

-Deductions that we will make to the gross amount paid to the umbrella or other intermediary required by law: Employers National Insurance Employers’ pensions contributions Student loan (if applicable).
+Deductions that we will make to the gross amount paid to the umbrella or other intermediary required by law: Employers National Insurance, Employers’ pensions, contributions Student loan (if applicable).

-Any other deductions that we will make to the gross amount paid to the umbrella or other intermediary’s income: Margin e.g. £23per week to include insurances
+Any other deductions that we will make to the gross amount paid to the umbrella or other intermediary’s income: Margin e.g. £23 per week to include insurances

 Deductions from your wage required by law: PAYE Employee NICs, Employee pension contribution (if applicable) Student loan (if applicable)